AmokSolderer/APC/DOC/PinMameSound_11.md

 # System 11

 The first System11 machines had two independent audio circuits, each containing a processor and sound EPROMS.
 One of these circuits was located on the main CPU board while the other was on a seperate audio board.
-In case of the Pinbot, PinMame distinguishes these boards by using two audio prefixes which can be selected by 00 and 01 in PinMame's 'Sound Command Mode'.
+PinMame distinguishes these boards by using two audio prefixes which can be selected by 00 and 01 in PinMame's 'Sound Command Mode'.
 Both of these prefixes offer different sound commands.
-Our current status of what we know about these sound commands is listed below.
-There're still lots of gaps, but we didn't want to spend too much effort in investigating these boards.
-Again, we see this more as a community task and there're probably plenty of people out there with a lot more knowledge about this stuff than we have.
+The table below shows the special commands of the Pinbot audio system that we know about.
+There might still be some gaps, but it's enough to make the Pinbot work.
 So if you have additional information to fill these gaps please tell us and we're going to include it.

+For this documentation I expect the other System 11 machines to work in a similar way.

 |Prefix|Command / Hex|Comment|
 |--|--|--|